gaetanserre/LeanCal/README.md

 ## Lean Calendar

 This is a simple calendar manager written in Lean that sends notification using `notify-send` whenever an event is due.
+Compatible with Waybar.

 ### Usage